jeffbass/com-yin-yang-ranch/docs/solar/index.md

 our driving, we produce more electricity than we use.
 We "sell" this power back to the our local power company Southern California Edison.
 Under our solar net metering contract, we get paid for our net generation.
-Unfortunately, our current contract expires in a couple of years and we will no longer be paid for our excess generated power.
+Unfortunately, our current contract expires in a couple of years and then we will no longer be paid for our excess generated power.

 ![Solar Inverters](../images/solar-inverters.jpeg)